Unified Breakdown Analysis for Byzantine Robust Gossip: From the general framework to practical decentralized algorithms

-We now give convergence results for a D-SGD-type algorithm which uses $\CGours$ for decentralized robust aggregation.
-Several works on Byzantine-robust SGD abstract away the aggregation procedure through some contraction properties~\citep{karimireddy2021learning, wu2023byzantine, farhadkhani2023robust}, so that the global D-SGD result follows from the robustness of the averaging procedure. \Cref{corr:DSGD_conv} builds on the reduction from~\citet{farhadkhani2023robust}, since their requirements on the aggregation procedure exactly matches the guarantees of~\Cref{thm:consensus_tight}.
 We consider Problem~\ref{eq:finite_sum_on_honest}, where we assume that each local function $f_i$ is a risk computed using a loss $\ell$ on a data distribution $\D_i$, i.e $f_i(\vx) = \E_{\vxi \sim \D_i}[\nabla \ell(\vx, \vxi)]$.
-We propose to solve Problem \ref{eq:finite_sum_on_honest} using decentralized stochastic gradient descent over a communication network $\G$.
-Robustness to Byzantine nodes is obtained using $\CGours$ as the aggregation rule, coupled with Polyak momentum to reduce the stochastic noise.
+We solve Problem \ref{eq:finite_sum_on_honest} using D-SGD over a communication network $\G$.
+Robustness to Byzantine nodes is obtained using $\mathrm{(}$\ref{eq:RG}$\mathrm{)}$ as the aggregation rule, coupled with Polyak momentum used as a moving average to reduce the stochastic noise.